Understanding Complex Medicine is Crucial to Effectively Presenting Your Case to a Jury or Insurance Carrier

 - Failure to Diagnose, Misdiagnoses, Delayed Diagnoses – Doctors in America misdiagnose over twelve million patients every year.
 While some of these conditions are challenging to diagnose, other times the proper diagnosis was missed due to substandard care that led to a lack of treatment, a delay in necessary treatment, or the patient's death.

 - A Prescription Medication Error – The results of taking the wrong drug, the wrong dose, or taking the drug using the wrong instructions can create a catastrophic outcome.
-These prescription injuries might be the result of a pharmaceutical error, the nurse administering the wrong drug or the right drug at the wrong dose, the doctor prescribing the wrong medication, or the drug manufacturer's improper labeling.
+These prescription drug and pharmacy malpractice injuries might be the result of a pharmaceutical error, the nurse administering the wrong drug or the right drug at the wrong dose, the doctor prescribing the wrong medication, or the drug manufacturer's improper labeling.

 - Congenital Birth Defects – Approximately one out of ten every medical malpractice lawsuits filed in America are filed against the obstetrician, gynecologist, or emergency room delivery doctor.
 Many of these medical malpractice cases involve infant and maternal victims who were injured through the negligence of the medical professional that led to a life-threatening complication including postpartum hemorrhage, spinal cord injury, fetal distress, asphyxia, cerebral palsy, and others.